 03/01/16 You can catch trout in the lower section of the river but quite frankly, you are much

 keep the water cold and stained.
-Streamers fished in the slack water is a good option for
+Streamers fished in the slack water is a good option for those

-high and cold.
+and cold.
 It is unlikely to come down any this coming week because there is a lot of rain and snow

 in the forecast.
 The water is staying cold due to melting snow.
-Streamers would be
+Streamers would be about the only

-flowing very high and the water almost ice cold.
+very high and the water almost ice cold.
 It is ice where it is still.
 You will do much better selecting a

 tailwater in this section of Montana.
-It is back to normal wintertime conditions in Big
+It is back to normal wintertime conditions in Big Hole country.

 03/22/16 The Big Hole continues to live up to its reputation as one of the coldest spots in

 opportunity to fly fish with any success.
-If you do, fish the lower river with midge larvae
+If you do, fish the lower river with midge larvae and pupae

-any other stream this early season.
+other stream this early season.
 Midges are hatching and the water mostly all clear of ice.
 The

 lower section is up to the high thirties and low forties.
-Fish the lowest section using midge
+Fish the lowest section using midge larva

-gto be warm this coming week.
+warm this coming week.
 The only thing that may work good before the water falls back down is our

 Sculpin streamers.
-Work them in the slow water out of the fast currents and near
+Work them in the slow water out of the fast currents and near the bottom.

 04/12/16 The Big Hole is currently blown out and there is more rain and snow coming through

 to be very warm this coming week and this is likely to continue.
 To be rather blunt, the river isn't

 worth fishing until the levels drop and the water clears.
-The water is still in the low to
+The water is still in the low to mid forties.

-Hole blown out for a few more days.
+blown out for a few more days.
 It is muddy and not worth fishing at this time.
 The situation isn't all

 bad.
 It will help the river get into good shape sooner than normal.
-When it clears, it will
+When it clears, it will be mostly

-caddis hatch is usually the first major hatch other than the little Blue-winged olives and Midges that are
+hatch is usually the first major hatch other than the little Blue-winged olives and Midges that are

 currently hatching.
-There isn't much opportunity as long as the water is high and
+There isn't much opportunity as long as the water is high and stained, but if

-way for the coming week.
+for the coming week.
 Little to no opportunity exist on the Big Hole under these conditions.
 There is

 more rain coming and chances are good the river will remain high for the next week.
 You will just

 05/17/16 The river is down from last week but still high and stained.
 There is a chance of rain

 on streamers but you can't wade safely in most places.
 The lower section and a drift boat would be

 05/24/16 The Big Hole is in the full runoff mode, high and muddy.
 There is no fly fishing

 weather slowed it but the warmer weather forecast for the coming week, may put the levels back

 up again.
 You will just have to keep checking them.
-It is the time of the year for the
+It is the time of the year for the runoff.

-but we don't think it is worth it at this time.
+we don't think it is worth it at this time.
 There are some Salmonflies hatching in the lower river

 along with some caddis, but again, the water is high and dingy and likely o get higher.
 There is a

 week and the water mostly clear.
 There are a lot of insects starting to hatch and more are sure to

 start soon.
 We haven't received any reports lately but we will be getting some this coming week.

-We have some customers that are going to this week The weather forecast
+We have some customers that are going to this week The weather forecast looks good.

-and water levels.
+water levels.
 The water is mostly clear from the headwaters to the lower end of the river.
 Our

 hatching including the big Salmonflies, Golden stones and several mayflies and caddisflies.